-There is now evidence that when consumed in excess, fructose can lead to all sorts of problems like obesity, diabetes and the metabolic syndrome (1).
+There is now evidence that when consumed in excess, fructose can lead to all sorts of problems like obesity, type 2 diabetes and the metabolic syndrome (1).

 However, it is very important to realize that fructose is only harmful in a certain context.
 For people who are inactive and eat a high-carb Western diet, consuming a lot of fructose can cause harm.

 But people who are healthy, lean and active can afford to eat some fructose.
 Instead of being turned into fat, it will go towards replenishing glycogen stores in the liver.